We can help you sell your

 them.

-Check eBay to see what these later 40' - 60's era calculators / adders actually sell
+Check eBay to see what most of these later 20's - 60's era calculators / adders actually sell

 for and you will see what I mean.